01 of 06

 Lithium-ion tool sets usually use 18-volt or 20-volt batteries.
 Either will be sufficient for general home use.
 It is best to stay within the same manufacturer's tool family, as this allows the batteries to be shared by all tools in the collection.Continue to 4 of 6 below.

 When renovating a house or performing any kind of demolition, you cannot get by without some kind of pry bar or crowbar.
 A claw hammer's claw may take out nails, but a pry bar can do the same thing plus a multitude of other things.
 The most versatile form is the flat pry bar, sometimes called by one of the trade names, Wonder Bar (from Stanley) or Gorilla Bar (from Roughneck).

-The flat pry bar has claws at both ends or gripping and pulling nail. the flat design makes it easier to wedge under the heads of nails, or wedge itself between boards in order to lever them apart.
+The flat pry bar has claws at both ends for gripping and pulling nail.
+The flat design makes it easier to wedge under the heads of nails or wedge itself between boards in order to lever them apart.
 In addition to pulling nails and serving general demolition functions, a flat pry bar also lets you do non-demolition activities, such as lifting a slab door you're trying to hang or moving delicate things incremental distances (as when framing a pre-hung door or dealing with replacement windows).

 Flat pry bars come in several sizes and are sometimes sold bundled with several bars in different sizes.
 It's not uncommon for experienced homeowners to own several flat pry bars.Continue to 5 of 6 below.